Table of Contents

 Log output

-To view the log output, go to the Game Studio toolbar and click on View, then enable the Output option.
+To view the log output, go to the Game Studio toolbar and click View, then enable the Output option.

 Enable output